codefresh-io/cap-docs.codefresh.io/_docs/integrations/codecov-integration.md

 ---

 Codefresh has native integration for [Codecov analysis](https://about.codecov.io/){:target="\_blank"}.
+You need to first set up a new project in Codecov.

+## Set up a new project in Codecov

-To enable the analysis sign up for a free account with Codecov and add a new project.
+* Sign up for a free account with Codecov.
+* Add a new project.

 {% include image.html
 lightbox="true"